roman-tremmel/ggfastman/README.md

 # Introduction

 This is a very fast and easy-to-individualize plotting function for GWAS results e.g. pvalues.
-Since I'm using ggplot2 a lot, I forked a very nice [project](https://github.com/boxiangliu/manhattan) from boxiangliu and combint it with a super fast plotting approach from the [scattermore project](https://github.com/exaexa/scattermore).
+Since I'm using ggplot2 a lot, I forked a very nice [project](https://github.com/boxiangliu/manhattan) from boxiangliu and combined it with a super fast plotting approach from the [scattermore project](https://github.com/exaexa/scattermore).

 A manhattan plot displays pvalues chromosomal positions against -mostly -log10 values- of genome-wide association studies between single nucleotide variants (SNV) or polymorphisms (SNP) and an endpoint e.g. expression, enzyme activity or case-control data.